Jonesbilly1/m2x-ruby/README.md

 ## License

-This gem is delivered under the MIT license.
-See [LICENSE](LICENSE) for the terms.
+This gem is provided under the MIT license.
+See [LICENSE](LICENSE) for applicable terms.